 Folded Length: 16.3

 Maximum Height: 59in

 Warranty: 8 years

 Note that Vanguard have a wide range of VEO tripods at different price points and sizes, so we think you are sure to find something to suit.
-For example, the VEO 2 265 is also available in aluminium at $169, offering very similar specs but at 0.4lbs more weight.
+For example, the VEO 2 265 is also available in aluminium at a slightly lower price, offering very similar specs but at 0.4lbs more weight.